isc-projects/isc-dnssec-guide/src/recipes.rst

 In fact, the secondary servers do not even need to be running BIND; they can be running any other DNS product that has DNSSEC support.

-.. _recipes_inline_signing_bump_in_the_wire:
+.. _recipes_dnssec_signing_bump_in_the_wire:

-"Bump in the Wire" Inline Signing Recipe
+"Bump in the Wire" Signing Recipe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this recipe, we take advantage of the power of inline signing
+In this recipe, we take advantage of the power of automated signing
 by placing an additional name server (192.168.1.5) between the hidden
 primary (192.168.1.1) and the DNS secondaries (192.168.1.2, 192.168.1.3,
 and 192.168.1.4).
 The additional name server, 192.168.1.5, acts as a "bump